stdapi-ai/stdapi.ai/docs/operations_configuration.md

 :   `900` (15 minutes)

 :octicons-workflow-24: **Behavior**
-:   When a request needs the model list (e.g., model lookup, `/models` endpoint) and the cache has expired, the server queries AWS Bedrock to discover newly available models, check for model access changes, and update inference profile configurations
+:   When a request needs the model list (e.g., model lookup, `/models` endpoint) and the cache has expired, the server queries AWS Bedrock to discover newly available models, check for model access changes, and update inference profile configurations.
+This cache also applies to application inference profile and prompt router information when users pass ARNs directly (if enabled via [`AWS_BEDROCK_ALLOW_APPLICATION_INFERENCE_PROFILE_ARN`](#bedrock-allow-application-profile-arn) or [`AWS_BEDROCK_ALLOW_PROMPT_ROUTER_ARN`](#bedrock-allow-prompt-router-arn))

 ```bash
 # Default: 15 minutes